northbright/Notes/Linux/network/cannot-resolve-any-hostname-may-caused-by-ip-conflict.md

 * There's no entry of static IP-to-MAC table found in Router's DHCP settings.

-* The static IP may be assigned to another PC during the weekend.
+* The static IP may be assigned to another PC by DHCP server during the weekend.

 #### Solution
 1. Goto Router Settings